sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 Giving conference and invited talks communicates your research without paper-in-hand.
 However, this format is ephemeral.
 Anyone interested in your talks can find your papers to understand your contributions without time constraints.
-It is also two-way coupled: you likely won't find yourself invited to give talks without the presumption of good papers behind them.
+It is also two-way coupled: you likely will only find yourself invited to give talks with the presumption of good papers behind them.

 Careful writing also begets careful thinking (and vice-versa).
 That is, forcing yourself to clarify and organize your work will bring problems in your thinking to light.